Beginner Q&A sessions

 5. Backup

 Your hard drive is a mechanical device that will fail sooner or later.
+Even SSD (solid state drives) can fail, although in general they are more reliable.
 To protect your valuable files, you must backup.
 The simplest way is to buy an external hard drive.
 They start at less than $100.
-If you have OSX Leopard, you can backup with the Time Machine software.
-If you have an earlier version of OSX, you will need a program like Silverkeeper of Superduper.
-It is possible to go into great detail on this – see the SBAMUG Wiki how to’s for more.
+If you have OSX Leopard or later, you can backup with the Time Machine software.
+See this Apple Support Article If you have an earlier version of OSX, or want a separate backup (highly recommended) you will need a program like Carbon Copy Cloner or SuperDuper.
+It is possible to go into great detail on this. – Do check out SBAMUG Presentations; there have been several over the years discussing backup.

 6. Learn the vocabulary